mspnp/container-apps-fabrikam-dronedelivery/README.md

 Fabrikam inc has created a new operations team, and under its organization is a brownfield application called [Drone Delivery](https://github.com/mspnp/fabrikam-dronedelivery-workload/tree/beb2c60f9450ce04038fb95aa0110ab4143fc76a).
 This application been running for a while in [Azure Kubernetes Service (AKS)](https://github.com/mspnp/microservices-reference-implementation), and while they are obtaining the benefits of containers to run microservices and Kubernetes to host them, it has been discovered that they are not making use of any of the advance features of AKS like custom service mesh or autoscaling among others.

-The team has detected an opportunity to simplify and be more efficient at the devops level, and this is why they are now looking into Azure Container Apps to evaluate hosting Fabrikam Drone Delivery.
-This will allow them to publish and run containarized microservices at scale, faster than before, reducing the complexity, saving resources by using scale-to-zero, built-in autoscaling capability, and without losing all the container advantages they love.
+The team has detected an opportunity to simplify and be more efficient at the DevOps level, and this is why they are now looking into Azure Container Apps to evaluate hosting Fabrikam Drone Delivery.
+This will allow them to publish and run containerized microservices at scale, faster than before, reducing the complexity, saving resources by using scale-to-zero, built-in autoscaling capability, and without losing all the container advantages they love.

 Azure Container Apps is a fully managed environment that enables you to run microservices and containerized applications on a serverless platform.
 Technically speaking, it's an app-centric abstraction on top of AKS, with native features such as KEDA and Dapr integrated.

 ## Migrating a microservices workload from AKS to Azure Container Apps

-This repository guides you through the process of running an single workload composed of multiple microservices in Azure Container Apps.
+This repository guides you through the process of running a single workload composed of multiple microservices in Azure Container Apps.
 In this example scenario, the Fabrikam Drone Delivery app that was previously running in Azure Kubernetes Services will be run in a newly created Azure Container App environment.
 This application platform is optimized for running applications that span multiple microservices.
 This example will make some containers internet-facing via an HTTPS ingress, and internally accessible thanks to its built-in DNS-based service discovery capability.
 Additionally, it will manage their secrets in a secure manner and authenticate against Azure Key Vault resources using managed identities.

 ![The architecture diagram of this Azure Container Apps solution.](./microservices-with-container-apps-runtime-diagram.png)